Author: Dr Mark Duffill, Hamilton, New Zealand, 2008.

 What are the symptoms of acropustulosis of infancy?

-Typically a young infant develops small flat red areas on the palms and soles which become raised, develop into tiny blisters then pustules which heal with small temporary pigmented areas.
+Typically, an infant develops small flat red areas on the palms and soles which become raised, develop into tiny blisters, then pustules, which heal with small temporary pigmented areas.
 The lesions are itchy.
 They occur in crops which become less frequent with time and eventually cease.

 The condition resolves in a few months up to 3 years of age.